List of least used railway stations of Great Britain: Period between 2016 and 2017

 The least used station in this period was Barry Links.
 Originally opened by the Dundee and Arbroath Railway, Barry Links is located on the Dundee–Aberdeen line just east of the town of Barry.
-Its always been fairly unused due to a very sparse train service (one train a day in each direction).
+It's always been fairly unused due to a very sparse train service (one train a day in each direction).
 The statistics for this period showed the top five least used stations to be:

 Period between 2015 and 2016

 The least used station in this period was Shippea Hill.
 Originally opened as 'Mildenhall Road' in 1845, it has since been through two name changes; one in 1885 which saw it named as 'Burnt Fen', and again in 1904 where it was renamed to its current name, Shippea Hill.
-Its located on the Breckland line, approximately six miles west of Ely.
+It's located on the Breckland line, approximately six miles west of Ely.
 Its location is the reason of it being so least used.
 The statistics for this period show the top five least used stations to be: